Computationally Efficient RL under Linear Bellman Completeness for Deterministic Dynamics: Missing Details from sec:parameter_efficient

-We provide the implementation of the above in \pref{alg:reward_estimation}, which relies on \Cref{alg:optimization} for solving the corresponding set feasibility problems.
-The guarantee in \Cref{thm:efficient_optimization} to find a feasible point in $\cK^\Delta_{\textsc{apx}}$ (for each \(\Delta\)) gives the following guarantee on computational efficiency for \pref{alg:reward_estimation}.
+We provide the implementation of the above in \Cref{alg:reward_estimation}, which relies on \Cref{alg:optimization} for solving the corresponding set feasibility problems.
+The guarantee in \Cref{thm:efficient_optimization} to find a feasible point in $\cK^\Delta_{\textsc{apx}}$ (for each \(\Delta\)) gives the following guarantee on computational efficiency for \Cref{alg:reward_estimation}.

 \begin{theorem} Let \(\epsilon > 0\), \(\delta \in (0, 1)\), and suppose \Cref{ass:ball_out} holds with some parameter \(R > 0\).
 Additionally, suppose \Cref{ass:linear_oracle} holds with the linear optimization oracle denoted by \(\linO\).
 Then, for any \(t \in [T]\) and \(h \in [H]\), \Cref{alg:reward_estimation} returns a point \(\wh \omega_{t, h}\) that, with probability at least \(1 - \delta\), satisfies